Daily High to Daily Low: Is It Safe to Buy PAVmed Inc. (PAVM)?

 Maxim Group gave a rating of “Buy” to PAVM, setting the target price at $5 in the report published on June 28th of the previous year.

-After a stumble in the market that brought PAVM to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -3.41% of loss for the given period.
+After a stumble in the market that brought PAVM to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.69% of gains for the given period.

 Insider Trading